Local API and MCP

 • An MCP-compatible client (Claude Code, Gemini CLI, Codex CLI, Cursor, VS Code, etc)

-Enable the Local API/MCP
+Enable the local API/MCP

 1. Open Tana desktop

-2. Click your user settings (top right)
+2. Click user settings (top right)

 Claude Code

-claude mcp add --transport http tana http://127.0.0.1:8262/mcp
+claude mcp add --transport http tana-local http://localhost:8262/mcp

-• Project: .mcp.json in project root
+• Project scope: .mcp.json in project root

-Run /mcp in Claude Code, select the tana server, and complete the OAuth flow.
+For authentication, run /mcp in Claude Code, select the tana server, and complete the OAuth flow.
+A modal appears in Tana Desktop for approval, then a browser window confirms authentication status.

 Codex CLI

-codex mcp add tana --url http://127.0.0.1:8262/mcp
+codex mcp add tana-local --url http://localhost:8262/mcp

 Gemini CLI